dpchurchman/beerreport/README.md

 Relationship: "Brewery_id" in beers.csv and "Brew_ID" in breweries.csv is the common variable.

 # Analysis Files
+Using R markdown, the BeerReport code merges beers.csv and breweries.csv and conducts a short analysis.
+The md file is most readable on GitHub, and the html file is best suited for publication.
+The BeerReport code uses CreateMap.R to create a map of the United States by number of breweries.

 * BeerReport.md
 * BeerReport.Rmd
 * BeerReport.html
-* Description: Using R markdown, this code merges Beers and Breweries and conducts a short analysis.
-The md file is most readable on GitHub, and the html file is best suited for publication.
+* CreateMap.R